DDUPREFRA/Washington-State-EV-Charging-Infrastructure-Analysis/README.md

 ---

 ## Future Work
-- Incorporate Washington State total vehicle registration data to calculate EV market penetration by county
+- Incorporate total vehicle registration data to calculate what percentage of all vehicles in each county are electric, giving a truer picture of EV adoption beyond raw counts
-- Add demographic and income data to identify equity dimensions of charging gaps
-- Expand analysis to other high-EV states (California, Oregon, New York)
+- Expand the analysis to other high-EV adoption states such as California, Oregon, and New York
-- Build a real-time dashboard connected to live DOE charging station API
+- Connect to the live DOE Alternative Fuels Station API to keep the dashboard updated in real time
-- Develop a genuinely predictive ML model using independent demographic and geographic features to identify zip codes at risk of becoming underserved before it happens
+- Build a genuinely predictive ML model using independent cross-sectional data — population density, income levels, urban classification — to identify zip codes at risk of becoming underserved